Yoake2000/Linux-Documentations/pages/Automating RyzenAdj Limit on KDE with Password Prompt.md

 - In order to help improve battery life on Linux, `ryzenadj` can be useful to limit the power drawn by the CPU.
 - Laptops automatically adjusts settings if it is plugged in or running in battery.
 As stated on the [RyzenAdj Github Wiki](https://github.com/FlyGoat/RyzenAdj/wiki/Renoir-Tuning-Guide), `power-saving ` or `max-performance` is automatically set depending on the power source and values vary depending on the device.
 - Setting much more lower power limits may help on improving the battery life.
 Thus I want to set the power limit max at 5W.
-This